2019 Board of Directors

 Dennis annually raises 2,500 to 3,000 hogs in a farrow-to-finish business near Essex in Page County.
 He also raises 2,500 acres of corn and soybeans.
-He was instrumental in re-organizing the Page County Pork Producers and he has served continuously on the board, holding all offices.
+He was instrumental in re-organizing the Page County Pork Producers and he has served continuously on the county board, holding all offices.
 Dennis supports the Page County Fair by serving as assistant swine superintendent.
 Liljedahl has been honored with the Page County Hog Wild Award and he was named a Master Pork Producer by IPPA in 1994.
-Dennis is a member of the Iowa Corn Growers and Iowa Soybean associations and the Iowa Farm Bureau.
-Liljedahl graduated from Iowa State University with a bachelor’s degree in animal science.
+He graduated from Iowa State University with a bachelor’s degree in animal science.

 Marv Van Den Top

 VP of Operations/NW Region Director

-Van Den Top owns Top Five, Inc., and raises 27,000 hogs a year in his swine finishing business near Boyden in Sioux County.
+Van Den Top owns Top Five, Inc., and raises 27,000 hogs a year in his swine finishing business in Sioux County.
 Four hundred acres of corn and soybeans round out his farming enterprise.
 Marv is a member of the Sioux County Pork Producers Board of Directors.
 He is a 2014-15 graduate of the Pork Leadership Institute.
 His community involvement includes service to the Rock Valley Rural Water Board.
 Van Den Top studied business at Western Iowa Tech Community College in Sioux City.

 National Pork Board Director

 Noem has worked in the swine industry his entire life.
 Today, he finishes hogs at KD Feeders, a 10,000-head finishing complex in Wright County.
 Gene is a member of the Story County Pork Producers and has been a member of the IPPA Swine Health Committee.
 On a national level, he’s served on committees at the National Pork Producers Council and the National Pork Board.
 Noem is a graduate of South Dakota State University with a degree in animal science.

 National Pork Board Director